buildingSMART/Sample-Test-Files/README.md

-# Sample & Test Files

-Includes simple PCERT discipline models.
+# Certification datasets

+Includes simple models and files used for educational, implementation and certification purposes (both software and professional).

-Previous content of this repository has been moved to [the buildingSMART community organisation](https://github.com/buildingsmart-community/Community-Sample-Test-Files)
+Previous content of this repository, curated by users, has been moved to [the buildingSMART community organisation](https://github.com/buildingsmart-community/Community-Sample-Test-Files).

+## License

+Copyright © buildingSMART International Ltd.